Mauw94/lumi/README.md

 README will be edited upon as we plow through this adventure.
-We shall see where this will be us : )
+We shall see where this will bring us : )

 ## Examples
-It might look something like this in the future.
+It might look like something like this in the future.
 Who knows.

 ```
 lumi>1 to 5 every (*2)
 [2, 4, 6, 8, 10]
 ```

+- The goal is to add as much syntax sugar and quality-of-life stuff as possible.

 ## Features?
 * Dynamically typed